leila-alderman/leila-alderman.github.io/_posts/Drafts/2019-02-01-Ruby-Tutorial:-Tic-Tac-Toe-Part-1.md

       expect { Tictactoe::Player.new }.to raise_error(ArgumentError)
     end

-    it "raises an error when given one parameter" do expect { Tictactoe::Player.new("Alice") }.to raise_error(ArgumentError)
-    end

-    it "doesn't raise an error when given two parameters" do expect { Tictactoe::Player.new("Alice", "X") }.to_not raise_error
+    it "doesn't raise an error when given a valid hash" do expect { Tictactoe::Player.new({name: "Alice", marker: "X"}) }.to_not raise_error end end
-    end
-  end